PaddlePaddle/PaddleDepth/PaddleCompletion/model_document/STD/README.md

 ## Abstract

 Depth completion, the technique of estimating a dense depth image from sparse depth measurements, has a variety of applications in robotics and autonomous driving.
-However, depth completion faces 3 main challenges: the irregularly spaced pattern in the sparse depth input, the difficulty in handling multiple sensor modalities (when color images are available), as well as the lack of dense, pixel-level ground truth depth labels.
+However, depth completion faces 3 main challenges: the irregularly spaced pattern in the sparse depth input, the difficulty in handling multiple sensor modalities (when color images are available), as well as the lack of dense, pixel-level ground truth depth labels for training.
 In this work, we address all these challenges.
-Specifically, we develop a deep regression model to learn a direct mapping from sparse depth (and color images) to dense depth.
-We also propose a self-supervised training framework that requires only sequences of color and sparse depth images, without the need for dense depth labels.
-Our experiments demonstrate that our network, when trained with semi-dense annotations, attains state-of-theart accuracy and is the winning approach on the KITTI depth completion benchmark2 at the time of submission.
-Furthermore, the self-supervised framework outperforms a numb
+Specifically, we develop a deep regression model to learn a direct mapping from sparse depth (and color images) input to dense depth prediction.
+We also propose a selfsupervised training framework that requires only sequences of color and sparse depth images, without the need for dense depth labels.
+Our experiments demonstrate that the self-supervised framework outperforms a number of existing solutions trained with semi-dense annotations.
+Furthermore, when trained with semi-dense annotations, our network attains state-of-the-art accuracy and is the winning approach on the KITTI depth completion benchmark1 at the time of submission.

 ## Dataset